 Paul N. Taylor’s expertise extends to preparation and prosecution of domestic and foreign patent applications related to a variety of technological areas, including medical devices, hydrocarbon exploration equipment and methods, consumer electronics, automotive safety devices, exercise equipment, software, optics, embedded devices, and clean-room technologies.
 He has experience in obtaining copyright and trademark registrations and preparing intellectual property-related employment agreements.
 He has also assisted clients in defending against patent infringement suits and has provided opinions including patentability and patent infringement opinions.

 Mr. Taylor maintains an AV Preeminent (4.8) rating with Martindale-Hubbell, which is the highest rating awarded to attorneys for professional competence and ethics.
-He has also been selected for inclusion in Mountain States Super Lawyers as a “Rising Star” (2011-2017) and has been voted by his peers throughout the state as one of Utah’s “Legal Elite,” as published in Utah Business Magazine.
+He has also been selected for inclusion in Mountain States Super Lawyers (2021) and as a “Rising Star” (2011-2017) and has been voted by his peers throughout the state as one of Utah’s “Legal Elite,” as published in Utah Business Magazine.

 University of Utah; S.J.
 Quinney College of Law, J.D., 2005

 University of Utah, B.S., Mechanical Engineering, May 2002